Making the UK greener, one house at a time

 Plastic waste is now found in the planet's most remote areas.
 It kills marine life and harms communities that depend on fishing and tourism

 Geographical area, coastline length, rainfall, and waste management systems significantly determine how much plastic waste a country contributes to the ocean.
-For instance, China generates 10 times the plastic waste that Malaysia does.
-However, 9% of Malaysia’s total plastic waste is estimated to reach the ocean, compared to China’s 0.6%.
+For instance, China generates 10 times the amount of plastic waste that Malaysia generates.
+However, 9% of Malaysia's total plastic waste is estimated to reach the ocean, compared to China's 0.6%.

 The primary contributors to ocean plastic pollution are concentrated in developing Asian nations, except Brazil.
 The research highlights that countries with smaller land areas, lengthier coastlines, increased rainfall, and inadequate waste management infrastructures are more prone to plastic waste in the ocean.